-Learn how your CES award is calculated and what costs are included.
+Learn how your CES award is calculated, how to access the funds, and what costs are included.

 - Tuition (12-18 undergraduate credits per term)